astrofra/game-mediecross/README.md

 _The finaly animation was done by Ryan Hagen to replace my horrible placeholder walkcycle._<br><br>

 ![](img/wip/game_layout.png)<br>
-_The whole layout started to appear as soon as I decided to recreate the game design of Metrocross._
+_The whole layout started to appear as soon as I decided to recreate the game design of [Metro-Cross](https://en.wikipedia.org/wiki/Metro-Cross)._